spr206/playwright/README.md

 4. Invoice-Attacher
     - otto_sync.py
       - Todo
+        - Implement a --debug flag to print the call log to console.
+        - Have error specific logs print to the cli after end of batch summary.
         - Rerun failed attachments once COMPLETED
           - <s>Move failed pdfs from done/mmddyy/error to the input folder and restart from the top</s>
           - Keep failed pdfs in the input folder after consecutive passes